 What are the potential risks involved?The specific risks are those of over or under correction, migration of the transferred fat, infection and loss of the transferred fat.
 The placement and harvesting incisions are small and strategically placed so as to be largely concealed in natural skin crease lines.

 Occasionally some patients may experience bruising and swelling but this will only take a week or two to subside and can be reduced by using ice packs.

 What happens after the procedure?The effects of fat transfer are immediate.
 There is a degree of swelling which takes some weeks to settle down.
 Any bruising can be helped with cold packs for a period of up to 48 hours.

 What happens before the procedure?

-A useful technique is to use Hyaluronic acid as a temporary filler first.
+A useful technique is to use an injectable filler as a temporary filler first.
 This will give the patient a realistic idea of the degree of correction that can be obtained.
 This product lasts for 3 - 12 months.
 Most patients find that the effect is good for an average of nine months.

 It is also possible to inject sterile physiological saline (salt water) to see an immediate effect which will last approximately 12 hours.
 This can be a useful guide to see if the desired effect can be achieved.

 The areas of depression are carefully marked pre-operatively.
 The amount of fat and its precise redistribution is carefully calculated.